 - Amount of rent each person pays

-- Who pays for utilities and when the other roommate provides reimbursement for the bills
+- Who pays for utilities, and when does the other roommate provide reimbursement for the bills

 - Drug use